smartanthill/smartanthill2_0/docs/design-documents/protocols/smartanthill-protocol-stack.rst

 * rely that all the packets reaching SAGDP layer, are already authenticated; this allows (at the cost of the authenticating potentially malicious packets) to:

-  + avoid attacks such as sending RST to disrupt logical connection
+  + avoid attacks such as malicious RST sent to disrupt logical connection (TODO: check)
   + avoid attacks similar to "SYN flood" attacks

-* allows to implement "Trusted Router" nodes in a simple manner (without implementing SAGDP on the router).
+* implement "Trusted Router" nodes in a simple manner (without implementing SAGDP on the router).